 To get to the Rockbound Trailhead from Sacramento take Highway 50 east, you will pass through Pollock Pines, then Kyburz then watch for sign for Wrights Road.
 Make a left onto Wrights Lake Road.
 The road is steep and somewhat narrow.
 You will want to take your time on this road and yield to uphill traffic.
 There are a few other trailheads and campgrounds off of this roadway, so you are very likely to encounter other vehicles on the roughly 8 miles to Rockbound Trailhead.
 Keep following the signs to Wrights Lake.
 Continue past the Wrights Lake Campground and Rockbound Trailhead parking lot will be on the left.
 The lot is one way and a good size.
 The trail is on the other side of the road that you came in on, just past the bathrooms.
 The image is of Maude Lake

-you drove in on with the trailhead on the opposite side of the road from
+road you drove in on with the trailhead on the opposite side of the

-the parking lot.
-You can fill out a day use permit at the trailhead, but
+road from the parking lot.
+You can fill out a day use permit at the

-you will need to stop at the ranger station (or go online) to get your
+trailhead, but you will need to stop at the ranger station (or go online)

-overnight permit.
-The weather was a little warm, but there was a nice
+to get your overnight permit.
+The weather was a little warm, but there

 Route finding on this trip